-Range: The range for the Safety Escort will be limited to approximately ½ mile from the 150 Massachusetts Ave building.
+Range: The range for the safety escort will be limited to approximately one-half mile from the 150 Massachusetts Ave. building.
 For reference, the following cross streets will be used as a guideline:

 - West – Boylston Street and Charlesgate Bridge

-The Key & Lock program, including the creation, distribution, and tracking of mecahnical keys, is the maintained by Public Safety.
+The key and lock program, including the creation, distribution, and tracking of mecahnical keys, is the maintained by Public Safety.
 Requests for key duplication or lock replacement/maintenance should be submitted through Physical Plant's work order system.
-More information can be obtained by contacting Lance Fianmore at 617 747-1152 or email@example.com
+More information can be obtained by contacting Lance Finamore at 617-747-2587 or email@example.com

 The Public Safety Department will, upon request, open doors for members of the community who have legitimate use of the area.
 The person making the request must have a valid Berklee ID card and be present at the time of the unlock.
-Requests can be made by calling the Control Center at 617 747-2682 or in person to any Public Safety officer.
+Requests can be made in person to any Public Safety officer or by calling the Control Center at 617-747-2682.

-In an effort to keep in immediate touch with the college community, Chief Murphy wants to regularly meet with students, one on one; Chief’s treat.
-The only catch is that students need to have one suggestion for how the Berklee Public Safety Department can improve its policing, crime prevention initiatives, activities, services, programs or any other facet of the department.
+In an effort to keep in immediate touch with the college community, the Chief wants to regularly meet with students, one on one (chief’s treat).
+The only catch is that students need to have one suggestion for how the Berklee Public Safety Department can improve its policing, crime prevention initiatives, activities, services, programs, or any other facet of the department.